reflex-dev/reflex-web/blog/2024-03-15-reflex-architecture.md

 On the other hand, there are pure Python libraries like [Dash](https://dash.plotly.com/) and [Streamlit](https://streamlit.io/) that are great for building data visualization apps.
 These can be great for small projects, but they are limited to a specific use case and don't have the features and performance to build a full web app.

-We wanted to build to bridge this gap by creating a framework that is easy and intuitive, while remaining flexible and powerful to support any app.
+We wanted to bridge this gap by creating a framework that is easy and intuitive, while remaining flexible and powerful to support any app.

 ## The Reflex Architecture

 Reflex apps compile down to a [Next.js](https://github.com/vercel/next.js) frontend app and a [FastAPI](https://github.com/tiangolo/fastapi) backend app.
 Only the UI is compiled to Javascript; all the app logic and state management stays in Python and is run on the server.
 Reflex uses websockets to send events from the frontend to the backend, and to send state updates from the backend to the frontend.

 When building Reflex, we wanted the final product to look and feel like a traditional web app to the end user, while still being easy to build and maintain for the developer.
-We chose to leverage the existing web ecosy
+We chose to leverage the existing web ecosystem.

 The diagram below shows a detailed overview of how a Reflex app works.
 We'll go through each part in more detail in the following sections.